gskielian/TEAM-VERILOG/README.md

 # TEAM-VERILOG

-Notes from IceD and Yosys workshop at the 32C3, Hamburg Germany
+Resources and examples for working with the awesome [Project IceStorm](http://www.clifford.at/icestorm/).

-## installation script
+## Installation

 To install follow the directions on Clifford's website: http://www.clifford.at/icestorm/